 We urgently need a humanism capable of bringing together the different fields of knowledge, including economics, in the service of a more integral and integrating vision.
 (LS, 141)

-This integral and integrated vision of reality is urgently need right now because modernity img_0856based its great progress in the separation of the subject form the object.
+This integral and integrated vision of reality is urgently need right now because modernity based its great progress in the separation of the subject form the object.
 For Roberto Goizueta, theology professor at Boston College, modernity gave birth to “the autonomous agent of his or her own life” who does not just live in history but makes history.
 In this way “history is a product of the human activity or praxis.”
 The consequences of this view are reflected in our own language: “The modern subject ‘makes’ a living, ‘makes’ love, and strives to ‘make something’ of himself or herself.”
 This “making” of everything creates a separation of the subject from the object that Goizueta sees as a “precondition for the subject to control the object in order to manipulate it.”

 The separation of the subject from the object implicit in the understanding of human activity as praxis has lead us to great advances in modernity.
 However, what caught Goizueta’s attention is the fact that “human beings can control and transform their natural and social environments, as well as their own lives,” which also carries with it the ideology of progress characteristic of modernity.